srm-soumya/House_Price_Prediction/README.md

 # Advanced House_Price_Prediction
 Use the pre-processed data for final model

-USe the initial data for pre-processing to get the pre-processed data
+Use the initial data for EDA